kjaffel/hhmultilepton2/README.md

 └── cmsdb/              # CMS database utilities
 ```

-### Update All Submodules
+To upddate submodules:

-If you don’t have any local modifications in the submodules, you can simply run:
+- If you don’t have any local modifications in the submodules, you can simply run:
 This will fetch and update all submodules to their latest upstream versions.

 ```shell
 cf_update_submodules
 ```

-If you do have local changes, consider stashing them before running the update to avoid conflicts.
+- If you do have local changes, consider stashing them before running the update to avoid conflicts.

 ```shell
 cd hhmultilepton2/modules